ecbaum/ubuntu_remote_development/README.md

 Ubuntu server setup for remote development and FTP to local HDDs

 Requirement is a computer with ubuntu installed that is connected to the same LAN as your client computer.
+Written for Ubuntu 22.04 but might work for other versions.
 ## Enabling ssh

     sudo apt update